A TOOLKIT FOR WELLBEING

 If you don’t know who to turn to in your community, please visit United for Global Mental Health’s website, where you will find a directory of helplines around the world.

-This campaign is a joint project of the Peter Möhrle Foundation and the University of Hamburg Medical Center in cooperation with the Ehlerding foundation.
+This toolkit and the campaign #WEAREALONETOGETHER was a joint project of the Peter Möhrle Foundation and the University of Hamburg Medical Center in cooperation with the Ehlerding foundation to provide quick, practical resources for families during the Covid-19 pandemic.